ELITR/SLTev/README.md

 SLTev can also evaluate the intermediate steps alone: the output of automatic speech recognition (ASR) and machine translation (MT).

 You can see our short presentaion at ``EACL 2021 - System Demonstration`` here: https://slideslive.com/38954658
+Full details in the paper (bibtex below): https://www.aclweb.org/anthology/2021.eacl-demos.9

 ## Requirements